Market-Oriented Environmental Tools

-Market-oriented environmental policies create incentives for firms to reduce pollution.
+Market-oriented environmental policies create incentives to allow firms some flexibility in reducing pollution.
 The three main categories of market-oriented approaches to pollution control are pollution charges, marketable permits, and better-defined property rights.
 All of these policy tools, discussed below, address the shortcomings of command-and-control regulation—albeit in different ways.

-An effluent (or pollution) charge is a tax imposed on the quantity of pollution that a firm emits.
-Under an effluent charge system, firms are allowed to pollute, as long as they pay the charge for every unit of pollution.
+A pollution charge is a tax imposed on the quantity of pollution that a firm emits.
 A pollution charge gives a profit-maximizing firm an incentive to figure out ways to reduce its emissions—as long as the marginal cost of reducing the emissions is less than the tax.

 For example, consider a small firm that emits 50 pounds per year of small particles, such as soot, into the air.
 Particulate matter, as it is called, causes respiratory illnesses and also imposes costs on firms and individuals.